taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 bash cldeploy -i --to-solo-edition
 ```

-After successful conversion, reboot your system by running the following command:
+After the successful conversion, reboot your system by running the following command:

 ```
 reboot